 Policy writing and evidence gathering

 AECOM will continue to work on technical support packages, though they may contact you to notify you of any changes to the way they will be working.
-If you are working with a consultant, ask them if they will be able to continue working remotely.

 In the updated planning guidance MHCLG have set out some guidance on public consultation in the context of social distancing.